nextcord/nextcord/docs/discord.rst

 .. note::

-    The person adding the bot requires the "Manage Server" permission to do so.
+    The person adding the bot needs the "Manage Server" permission to do so.

 If you want to generate this URL dynamically at run-time inside your bot and using the :class:`nextcord.Permissions` interface, you can use :func:`nextcord.utils.oauth_url`.